AvanaPY/PA1465-Project/README.md

 [mysql]

-host = [localhost](http://localhost) #exchange this if the database is not localy hosted.
+host = localhost        #exchange this if the database is not locally hosted.

 database = python_mysql #exchange this with your own database

 user = root             #exchange this with your own username

 password = password     #exchange this with your own password

 [app]

 ip=localhost    #exchange this with the appropriate ip.

 port=port       #exchange this with the appropriate port

 ```